-3.3.11Disqualification - If you breach these Proposal Conditions, if there are any errors, omissions or material adverse changes relating to any information supplied by you at any stage in this Procurement Process, if any other circumstances set out in this RFP, and/or in any supporting documents, entitling the British Council to reject a Proposal apply and/or if you or your appointed advisers attempt:
+3.3.10 Disqualification - If you breach these Proposal Conditions, if there are any errors, omissions or material adverse changes relating to any information supplied by you at any stage in this Procurement Process, if any other circumstances set out in this RFP, and/or in any supporting documents, entitling the British Council to reject a Proposal apply and/or if you or your appointed advisers attempt:

-- to inappropriately influence this Procurement Process or fix or set the price for goods or services; - to enter into an arrangement with any other party that such party shall refrain from submitting a Proposal; - to enter into any arrangement with any other party (other than another party that forms part of your consortium bid or is your proposed sub-contractor) as to the prices submitted; - to collude in any other way; - to engage in direct or indirect bribery or canvassing by you or your appointed advisers in relation to this Procurement Process; or - to obtain information from any of the employees, agents or advisors of the British Council concerning this Procurement Process (other than as set out in these Proposal Conditions) or from another potential supplier or another Proposal, the British Council shall be entitled to reject your Proposal in full and to disqualify you from this Procurement Process.
+- to inappropriately influence this Procurement Process or fix or set the price for goods or services. - to enter into an arrangement with any other party that such party shall refrain from submitting a proposal. - to enter into any arrangement with any other party (other than another party that forms part of your consortium bid or is your proposed sub-contractor) as to the prices submitted. - to collude in any other way. - to engage in direct or indirect bribery or canvassing by you or your appointed advisers in relation to Procurement Process; or the British Council shall be entitled to reject your Proposal in full and to disqualify you from this Procurement Process.
 Subject to paragraph 3.3.1 below, by participating in this Procurement Process you accept that the British Council shall have no liability to a disqualified potential supplier in these circumstances.